Home › Service directory › Continence and urology service

 Why would someone choose the service?

 - The service has received a range of positive feedback from patient surveys

 - We provide the ability to be reviewed by the same staff – enabling consistency of care

-- Patients can be seen in a variety of settings – both in clinical areas or in their own home when needed
+- Patients can be seen in a variety of settings – both in clinical areas or in their own home if the patient is deemed housebound.

 Staff you may meet

 - There are many people who work behind the scenes to keep services running and you may meet them in hospital or community settings.
 They include porters, cleaners, plumbers, electricians, decorators receptionists and secretaries who all work to make sure healthcare settings are kept clean, tidy and safe.

 - Nurses who choose to specialise in the mental health branch of nursing work with GPs, psychiatrists, psychologists, and others, to help care for patients.
 Increasingly, care is given in the community, with mental health nurses visiting patients and their families at home, in residential centres, in prisons or in specialist clinics or units.

 - Nursing or healthcare assistants work in hospital or community settings under the guidance of a qualified healthcare professional.
 They help doctors, nurses and therapists give people the care and treatment they need.

 - The NHS employs a wide range of clinical staff, it wouldn’t be possible to list them all on this website!
 All our clinical staff are skilled, dedicated professionals who adhere to high standards of training and work-place practice.